Shopify/web-configs/.github/ISSUE_TEMPLATE/FEATURE_REQUEST.md

 ## Motivation

 > What inspired this feature request?
 What problems were you facing,
-> or what else makes you think this should be in `web-foundation`?
+> or what else makes you think this should be included?

 ...